MiWER is based at Edith Cowan University in modern facilities.

 School of Science

 As part of the School of Science, Centre for Ecosystem Management and Edith Cowan University, MiWER can access a range of additional resources to support research.
-All staff and students are well-housed within comfortable offices, with modern computers and workspaces.
+All staff and students are provided with comfortable offices, with modern computers and workspaces.

 Science Analytical Facility